 Meetings and Networking

 From experience, I am a salesperson, so for me, the trade fairs have a sales aspect, and I had many meetings scheduled with buyers and other potential partners.
-Meetings with representatives from the USA deserve special attention, as they were exploring Poland’s potential due to large investments by American IT companies in our country.
+Meetings with representatives from the United States of America deserve special attention, as they were exploring Poland’s potential due to large investments by American IT companies in our country.
 This is a great opportunity for Polish events and incentive travel organizers.

 A New Perspective